samsquire/ideas4/README.md

 What would IRC or HTTP look like at a high level?

 I want a server to handle as much traffic as it can, concurrently and parallel with low latency, jitter and errors.
 Nothing should block its IO loop.
-And other long running requests shouldn't slow down other users.
+And other long running computations/CPU usage shouldn't slow down other users.

 # 9. Query for data structure